ndom91/checklyhq.com-nuxt/content/product/synthetic-monitoring.md

 <feature-row
-header="Run it every ten minutes" img="/product/transaction-monitoring/synthetic-howitworks-3@2x.png"
+header="Run it every ten minutes" img="/product/transaction-monitoring/synthetic-howitworks-3@2x.webp"
-imgWidth="610"
-imgHeight="254"

-> Schedule your script to run as often as every ten minutes.
+format="webp" > Schedule your script to run as often as every ten minutes.
 A regular interval gives you an accurate insight into how your vital transactions are performing over time.
 We also give you <b>full access to the log files</b> for each run in case an alert is triggered.

   <div class="cta">
     <cta-link text="Learn more" link="/docs/browser-checks/quickstart/" />